5 Ways To Look Young Longer

 Drink Plenty Of Water

 The human body loses the ability to regulate fluids as it ages.
 The body doesn't always recognize that it's becoming dehydrated, so older people don't always drink as much as they should.
-That doesn't mean the body needs less water, just that it's not as good at recognizing how much it needs.
+That doesn't mean that the body needs less water, just that it's not as good at recognizing how much it needs.

 The jury is still out on whether or not vitamin supplements are worthwhile.
 Science has proven that a proper diet gives your body all the vitamins and minerals you need.
-Given that, it would seem as if there was no need for a multivitamin of any kind.
+Given that, it would seem as if there is no need for a multivitamin of any kind.

 However, the real truth is that no one is perfect, and everyone makes mistakes with their diet and their meal planning.
 Having the backup is good, so you won't have to agonize over meal plans quite as much.
 It doesn't help that so much food on the market today is made of empty calories.
 Things such as white rice, refined sugar, white flour, and other food staples have been refined to the point of having nothing but carbs!
 Carbs may be great for quick energy, but they're not the only kind of nutrition your body needs.